jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 ### Practical solution

-First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/" or by defining an encoding method that can be implemented esily.
-The issues around rolenames as filenames should probably be mentioned in the spec.
+1. First, client implementations should defend against path traversal -- possibly by preventing rolenames with "/" or by defining an encoding method that can be implemented easily.
+2. Targetpath handling should be reviewed for similar issues, path traversal should be prevented (although in this case we can't just prevent "/")
+3. The issue with using rolenames and targetpaths in local paths should described in the specification

-Then, some sort of path towards the "Ideal solution" should be deviced.
+5. Finally, some sort of path towards the "Ideal solution" should be deviced.
 A fairly backwards compatible, but ugly, solution might be to keep using "meta" as is but document that the keys are not "real" filenames but just rolename+extension (which is already true since "role1.json" is a valid key for meta but the non-versioned file might not even exist in a _consistent_snapshot_ repository).